-Recycled water revenue has come in just under expectations for the first half of the year, but significantly higher than the three-year average.
-Sales in the next quarter are historically very low, with sales expected to increase in May and June.
-Whether these last two months are strong depends on the weather, particularly the amount of rain received in March and April.
+Recycled water revenue has come in just under expectations for the year, but significantly higher than the three-year average.
+Sales in the next quarter are expected to match the budgeted forecast for those months, depending on the weather particularly in late April and May.